Where to Buy

 Pindar stands as the greatest choral lyric poet of ancient Greece, and his victory odes, composed to celebrate athletic triumph, established the ode as a major literary form.
 His elevated language, complex imagery, and celebration of human excellence set a standard that poets from Horace to the Romantics aspired to emulate.

-Pindar composed his odes for victors at the Olympic and other Panhellenic games, transforming athletic achievement into occasions for profound reflection on glory, mortality, and divine favor.
+Pindar composed his odes for victors at the Olympic and other Panhellenic games, transforming athletic achievement into occasions for deep reflection on glory, mortality, and divine favor.
 His influence is evident in Horace's Odes and in the Romantic odes of Keats and Shelley.
-The work remains a core text at Oxford Greats.

 Classical Athens: The Golden Age, c.
 480-430 BC